peteroupc/peteroupc.github.io/random.md

 <a id=Statistical_Random_Generators></a>
 ## Statistical-Random Generators

-Statistical-random generators are used by simulations and many games to bring an element of chance and variation to the application.
+Statistical-random generators are used in simulations, in numerical integration, and in many games to bring an element of chance and variation to the application.
 This kind of generator is generally suitable only if--

 -  computer security and information security are not involved,
 -  20 or fewer items are being shuffled (in cases where the RNG is used for shuffling), and